-There are several ways to check if a channel has finished synchronizing:
+When the process is started, there are several ways to check if a channel has finished synchronizing:

 - In the Uyuni Web UI, navigate to Admin > Setup Wizard and select the Products tab.
 This dialog displays a completion bar for each product when they are being synchronized. - In the Uyuni Web UI, navigate to Software > Manage > Channels, then click the channel associated to the repository.
 Navigate to the menu:[Repositories > Sync] tab.
 The Sync Status is shown next to the repository name.. - Check the synchronization log file at the command prompt: